 4813.
-Computer Applications in Law (3).
-Pr., COMM 2713 or CSCI 1000, and JUST 4602 or permission of instructor; junior or senior standing.
+ComputerApplications in Law (3).
+Pr., JUST 4602 or permission of instructor.

 Introduction to software commonly used in law offices, including spreadsheets, databases, and case management software, and review of word processing applications.
 Includes instruction in use of Internet and computer assisted legal research.
 Enrollment limited to 30.